 Parents have a responsibility to support the school's Anti-Bullying Policy and to actively encourage their child to be a positive member of the school.

 Monitoring and Review

 This policy is monitored by the Headteacher.
-If requested, he reports to governors about the effectiveness of the policy,
+If requested, reports are provided to governors about the effectiveness of the policy,